 BACK TO TOP

-SBI has decided to make additional liquidity credit facilities available via ad-hoc to borrowers whose businesses have been negatively affected by the COVID-19 outbreak and its preventative measures.
+SBI has decided to make additional liquidit credit facilities available via ad-hoc to borrowers whose businesses have been negatively affected by the Covid-19 outbreak and its preventative measures.
 Instalments will get automatically deferred by 3 months for term loans and customers don't have to apply to banks for it.

 BACK TO TOP